Len-PGH/SignalWire_python_AI_examples/tap/README.md

 ## Why Two Scripts?

 Separate scripts ensure optimal performance on each platform.
-The key difference—keyboard input handling—stems from how Windows and Unix-like systems manage terminal I/O. Whether you’re testing audio streams or troubleshooting VoIP, these scripts offer a tailored, effective solution for your platform.
+The key difference—keyboard input handling—stems from how Windows and Unix-like systems manage terminal I/O.

 ---